russeta/docs-tap/convention-service/creating-conventions.md

     ...
     ```

-4. Configure and start the web server by defining the `NewConventionServer` function which will start the server with the defined port and current context.
+4. Configure and start the web server by defining the `NewConventionServer` function, which will start the server with the defined port and current context.
 The server will use the `.crt` and `.key` files to handle *TLS* traffic.

     ```go
     package webhook